Sometimes, tragically, medical care can do more harm than good. When that happens, you have to ask:

 A successful medical malpractice claim typically leads to a “subrogation interest” or “subrogation lien.”
 As a plaintiff, it is critical you understand how this can affect your claim.

 There is a provision in most health insurance plans that ensures they are reimbursed for any care they paid for between the time of your injury and your successful judgment.
 These liens can be handled in a number of different ways.
-Sometimes your medical injury lawyer will handle these liens, while they’ll sometimes hire someone else to settle them.
+Sometimes your medical injury lawyer will handle these liens, while they will sometimes hire someone else to settle them.
 Discuss this with your attorney at law and whether this will include additional fees or costs.

 Because you can’t get your settlement proceeds until these liens have been settled, it is best to know that your attorneys are experienced in dealing with these liens and how to get them resolved.